 If all women categorically refused to sleep with violent criminals, male crime would drop by 80-90% overnight

 If this were to take place, some men, a small minority, would resort to rape to get some action.
-By contrast, the great majority would have no choice but to reform themselves and ameliorate their rougher tendencies.
+By contrast, the great majority of male criminals or criminally-inclined men would have no choice but to reform themselves and ameliorate their rougher tendencies.
 They would have to act more like the average male accountant or office worker, who is presently on a much, much lower rung of sexual appeal for a considerable cross-section of attractive women.

-From the preceding discussion we can see that women are equally as, if not more, responsible for male crime than men themselves.
+From the preceding discussion we can see that women are equally as, if not more, responsible for male crime than other men.
 The numbers of women who lavish or are willing to lavish violent men with access to their genitals far outstrip the rate of men committing repulsive crimes.

 Yet this is probably the most inconvenient truth of all for feminists, so don’t expect them to even half-heartedly try to refute it any time soon.
 For them it’s always best ignored.